-- First draft (due on March 7): 20 points

-- Final Presentation: 20 points

-- Participation in the feedback sessions: 10 points

-- Final draft (due on April 25): 50 points
+- Country updates (5 throughout the semester): 5 points - First draft (due on March 4): 20 points - Final Presentation (Weeks 15 and 16): 15 points - Participation in the feedback sessions (Weeks 15 and 16): 10 points - Final draft (due on April 25): 50 points

-Examination (35%)
+Examination (25%)

-There will be an in-class midterm exam on March 21st.
+There will be an in-class midterm exam on March 6.
 We will hold a recap session to discuss your questions before the exam day.
 You will not be allowed to used your textbook or your notes.
 Please communicate with me as soon as possible if you require special accommodations.